mcgarrya28/dataanalysis/README.md

 # Data Analysis
 This is the repository for the data analysis module.

-The purpose of the repo is to store all work relating to this module
+The purpose of the repo is to store all work relating to this module.

+The tasks were built using juypter notebooks within VSCode.
+All relevant python packages required to run this notebook are in built into the Anaconda install.

+When running the notebook ensure that the Anaconda package is the interpreter used.

 1. Collatz Conjecture